Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Branched covers of translation surfaces

 \subsection{Translation surfaces}

 A \emph{translation surface} $(X, \omega)$ is a Riemann surface $X$ of genus at least one carrying a holomorphic Abelian differential $\omega$.
-Throughout this manuscript, $\omega$ will be often be suppressed.
+Throughout this manuscript, $\omega$ will often be suppressed.
+The differential $\omega$ induces an almost everywhere flat metric on the Riemann surface $X$, which has a finite number of conical singularities with angles that are a multiple of $2\pi$ when the genus is at least two.
+Furthermore, $(X, \omega)$ admits vertical and horizontal singular foliations given by integrating the kernels of the real and imaginary parts of $\omega$.
 We permit $(X, \omega)$ to have marked points.
 A \emph{regular closed trajectory} is a closed trajectory that does not pass through any of the singularities or marked points of $(X, \omega)$.
 A \emph{cylinder} is a maximal homotopy class of regular closed trajectories relative to the singularities and marked points of $(X, \omega)$.
 For example, a torus with two marked points typically decomposes into two cylinders of parallel closed trajectories.
 Cylinders will always be open, i.e., homeomorphic to the Cartesian product of a finite open interval with the circle.

 There is a canonical area associated to a flat surface by